 - 7.16 New development must be supported by the provision of infrastructure, services and facilities that are identified as necessary to serve its needs.
-Such infrastructure must be provided in a timely and, where appropriate, phased manner to serve the occupants and users of the development. - 7.17 The Local Plan identifies required infrastructure to support sustainable development and categorises these under the following headings: transport and highways; flood risk management; community facilities; green infrastructure and natural environment; historic environment; and utilities. - 7.18 Infrastructure is secured through the use of planning conditions and/or planning obligation and/or financial contributions. - 7.19 These requirements are set out in Local Plan Policies: - S9 Infrastructure Requirements - S10 Securing Infrastructure and Impact Mitigation
+Such infrastructure must be provided in a timely and, where appropriate, phased manner to serve the occupants and users of the development. - 7.17 The Local Plan identifies required infrastructure to support sustainable development and categorises these under the following headings: transport and highways; flood risk management; community facilities; green infrastructure and natural environment; historic environment; and utilities. - 7.18 Infrastructure is secured through the use of planning conditions and/or planning obligations and/or financial contributions. - 7.19 These requirements are set out in Local Plan Policies: - S9 Infrastructure Requirements - S10 Securing Infrastructure and Impact Mitigation

-7.20 A summary of the key indicators, policies and the output for the monitoring year 2020/21 are detailed below in Tables 15 and 16.
+7.20 A summary of the key indicators, policies and the output for the monitoring year 2021/22 are detailed below in Tables 15 and 16.

-Table 15 - Policy Targets for Securing New Infrastructure
+Table 15 - Key Indicators for Securing New Infrastructure

-Description Output Infrastructure phasing for the Strategic Growth Sites in the Infrastructure Delivery Plan (IDP) All sites on track, with exception of Strategic Growth Sites 1 and 6 that have had bespoke revisions made Key infrastructure identified in adopted masterplans on Strategic Growth Sites 3 masterplans adopted in monitoring year - Strategic Growth Site 2: West Chelmsford, Strategic Growth Site 8: North of Broomfield, Strategic Growth Site 10: North of South Woodham Ferrers Planning Permissions granted on Strategic Growth Sites 0 - applications submitted on Strategic Growth Sites pre and post monitoring period Key infrastructure secured through Planning Obligations on Strategic Growth Sites 0 - Key Infrastructure secured pre and post monitoring period
+Description Output Infrastructure phasing for the Strategic Growth Sites in the Infrastructure Delivery Plan (IDP) All sites on track, with exception of Strategic Growth Sites 1 and 6 that have had bespoke revisions made Key infrastructure identified in adopted masterplans on Strategic Growth Sites 2 Master Plans adopted in Monitoring year.
+5 masterplans adopted in total (as of 31/03/2022) Strategic Growth Site 2: West Chelmsford Strategic Growth Site 3a: East Chelmsford Manor Farm

+Description Output Strategic Growth Site 3c and 3d: East Chelmsford Land South of Maldon Road and Land North of Maldon Road Strategic Growth Site 8: North of Broomfield Strategic Growth Site 10: North of South Woodham Ferrers Voodilaiii i eileis Planning Permissions granted on Strategic Growth Sites 2 approved in monitoring period Key infrastructure secured through Planning Obligations on Strategic Growth Sites 0 - Key Infrastructure secured pre and post monitoring period